 Often Programmers are required to find if an object exists in SAS for validation or to execute certain codes dynamically.
 This article will help you to find if a specific object exists in SAS.
 The types of objects include datasets, external files, open libraries, file references, macros, macro variables, formats, informats, and specific variables in a dataset.

-This example shows you how to import multiple excels files with the same variable … Read more
+This example shows you how to Import multiple Excel files in SAS with the same variable names from a folder and then…